howerj/liblisp/liblisp.md

         cond               Conditional evaluation
         environment        Return a list of all in scope variables let*               Create a new variable scope
-        error              Error, an object representing an error
+        letrec             Create a new variable scope, allowing recursion error              Error, an object representing an error

 ##### Special variables